 I am an international applicant.
 Will my full tuition fees be covered?

 We welcome applications from international candidates.
-If successful, international students will receive an identical funding package as home students.
-Tuition fees are covered at home level for all successful students.
-Currently there are no additional funds to cover fees up to the international rate.
+If successful, international students will receive an identical funding package as home students which includes home level tuition fees at the UKRI level.

 What are the Imperial College research themes for this programme?